donadigo/donadigo.github.io/_posts/2018-12-31-tmtracknn.md

 [14, 5, 16] — [15, 5, 15] = [-1, 0, 1]
 ```

-The reason of doing this is that with this transformation we don’t need to care about the map size anymore, and we’re not restricting our inputs to be always a maximum of 32x32x32.
+The reason for doing this is that with this transformation we don’t need to care about the map size anymore, and we’re not restricting our inputs to be always a maximum of 32x32x32.

-We will scale all those vectors with [MinMaxScaler from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) to make sure that they stay in the range of `[0, 1)`.
+We will scale all those vectors with [MinMaxScaler from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) to make sure that they stay in the range of `[0, 1]`.

 Finally, the rotation can be easily one-hot encoded also, so that rotation 0 (north) becomes:
 ```